Patryk-Kuzma/flash_card_project/README.md

 It uses:
 - UI (tkinter)
 - random module (to randomize shown word)
-- pandas module (to manipulate with .csv file)
+- pandas module (to manipulate .csv file that keeps data with words to learn)